CUB: Benchmarking Context Utilisation Techniques for Language Models: Main Results on CUB

 \subsection{Overall Trends}

 We first note that the $\mathrm{BCU}$ and $\mathrm{CCU}$ scores in \Cref{fig:BCU,fig:CCU}, respectively, support the same trends and focus the analysis on the $\mathrm{BCU}$ results.

-\paragraph{Context utilisation improves with model size.} From \Cref{fig:BCU}, we note how larger \texttt{Regular} LMs generally outperform smaller LMs when all context types are taken into consideration for NQ and DRUID.
-On NQ, the best performing model is Qwen 32B, and on DRUID the best performing model is Command A. Notably, applying a CMT to a small LM can lead to context utilisation on par with that of a regular larger LM, such as \texttt{Fine-tuning} Qwen 7B compared to \texttt{Regular} Qwen 32B on NQ.
-Meanwhile, on CounterFact, we observe how \texttt{Regular} model performance across all contexts generally \emph{decreases} when model size is increased.
-This is counter-intuitive and we attribute the phenomena to the artificial nature of the dataset, which likely confuses the larger LMs.
-In addition, we know the NQ and DRUID datasets to be more difficult, demanding greater model capacity.
-This shows how it is insufficient to evaluate context utilisation only on simple datasets like CounterFact.
+\paragraph{Context utilisation scales with model size -- but with surprising exceptions.} From \Cref{fig:BCU}, we observe that larger \texttt{Regular} LMs generally achieve superior performance across all context types for NQ and DRUID, following expected scaling laws.
+On NQ, the best performing \texttt{Regular} model is GPT-4.1, and on DRUID it is Command A. Remarkably, our results reveal that applying the right CMT to a smaller LM can achieve context utilisation performance on par with much larger regular LMs -- for instance, \texttt{Fine-tuning} applied to Qwen 7B matches the performance of \texttt{Regular} Qwen 32B on NQ.
+However, CounterFact reveals a striking counter-intuitive pattern: \texttt{Regular} model performance across all contexts generally \emph{decreases} as model size \emph{increases}.
+We hypothesise this unexpected phenomenon stems from two related factors.
+First, the atomic and sentence-level contexts in CounterFact contain relatively less rich contextual information compared to real-world contexts from NQ and DRUID.
+Second, larger LMs often exhibit a stronger belief in their parametric knowledge, making them more `stubborn' when presented with conflicting information \citep{xie2024knowledgeconflict}.
+Consequently, the sparse context from CounterFact is often insufficient to overwrite the more deeply ingrained knowledge of larger models, leading to the observed performance decline.

-\paragraph{Most CMTs show an inflated performance on conflicting CounterFact contexts.} All LMs that do not already have a perfect BCU score on the conflicting CounterFact contexts improve to a perfect score of 1.0 under \texttt{Prompting}, \texttt{PH3 +context}, and \texttt{Fine-tuning}.
-However, similar improvements cannot be observed for the same CMTs on NQ or DRUID.
-These results show how CMTs proven to work well in simpler settings are not guaranteed to work equally well in more complex settings, proving the necessity of holistic tests.
-A deeper analysis of the inflated CMT performance on CounterFact is provided in \Cref{app:results}.
+\paragraph{Most CMTs exhibit inflated performance on conflicting CounterFact contexts.} We observe a striking phenomenon: all LMs that do not already achieve perfect BCU scores on conflicting CounterFact contexts leap to a perfect score near 1.0 under \texttt{Prompting}, \texttt{PH3 +context}, and \texttt{Fine-tuning}.
+However, these same CMTs fail to deliver comparable improvements on the more realistic NQ or DRUID datasets.
+These results expose a critical flaw in current evaluation practices -- CMTs that appear highly effective in simplified settings may fail to generalise to real-world complexity.
+This finding demonstrates the essential need for holistic evaluation frameworks like \textsc{CUB}.